+CSU GE:

+D9, E

-CSU GE: D9.
-E District GE: D IGETC: None
+District GE:

+D,E1

+IGETC:

+None

-FCS-138 - Family Consumer Studies Occupational Work ExperienceAlternate Plan
+FCS-136 - Family Consumer Studies Units: 1 - 4 Occupational Work ExperienceParallel Plan

 Occupational Work Experience is designed for students who work or volunteer in a field related to their vocational major.
 Students are required to provide evidence that they are enrolled in a vocational program (e.g., educational plan or coursework in a vocational subject area).
-The Alternate Plan is designed to allow students attend school one semester and work the next.
-A maximum of 8 units of Occupational Work Experience credit may be earned during any one semester, to a maxiumum of 16 units total.
-Students may only take one (if any) class in addition to work experience.
+The Parallel Plan is designed for students who wish to take classes and work during the same semester.
+A maximum of 4 units of Occupational Work Experience credit may be earned during any one semester, to a maximum of 16 units total.
+Students must be enrolled in at least 7 units including Work Experience units.
+Courses taken at other accredited colleges or equivalent course work may meet this requirement.
 Internship/job placement is not guaranteed.

-Corequisite: 1.
-Need not be enrolled in any other class during the semester besides Work Experience.
-2. May be enrolled in at most one other class in addition to Work Experience.
-3. Must be employed or a volunteer at an approved work-site for the minimum number of hours per unit as stipulated for paid and unpaid status.
+Corequisite: 1) Be enrolled during the regular semester in a minimum of 7 units at any accredited college, including Work Experience units or; 2) During a summer session, be enrolled in at least one other class in addition to Work Experience; and 3) Be employed or a volunteer at an approved work-site for the minimum number of hours per unit as stipulated for paid and unpaid status.
 Each unit requires 75 paid or 60 unpaid hours of work.